nats-io/nats-architecture-and-design/adr/ADR-26.md

 be assigned to.
 This is primarily applicable in server configuration mode, but can also be used in operator mode.
 In operator mode, the account that enables authorization callouts will specify which accounts a client can be assigned to.
-The response user JWT must be signed by the private key of one of these other accounts, so that the server can verify that the owner of the new bound account authorized the switch.
+It is possible to relax such requirement by specifying "*" which means any account.
+The user JWT returned must be signed by the private key of one of these other accounts (or a signing key in operator mode), so that the server can verify that the owner of the new bound account authorized the switch.

 ### TLS